nsum/ms3-hotel-task-manager/README.md

     tasks assigned by them.
 - As part of management I want to be able to delete any tasks.
     - Management can delete any task, while normal users can only delete tasks create by themselves (own personal task)
-- As part of management I want to be able to edit and redelegate tasks.
+- As a part of management I want to be able to edit and redelegate tasks.
     - All management members can edit all tasks while normal users can only edit tasks they created.
 When editing they can reassign the task to other staff member or department.
-- As normal staff member, I want to be able to add a personal task to myself as a reminder.
+- As a normal staff member, I want to be able to add a personal task to myself as a reminder.
     - Normal users can only create personal tasks for themselves, and those tasks are the only tasks they can edit or delete.
-- As part of management I want to be able to see if someone edited a task I made, and when.
+- As a part of management I want to be able to see if someone edited a task I made, and when.
     - When task is edited new keys (edited by, edited on) are inserted into task and shown in task body after editing so it's easy to keep track of who edited the task and when.
-- As part of management I want to be able to easily see the tasks that are past due.
+- As a part of management I want to be able to easily see the tasks that are past due.
     - All task lists are sorted by due date, and for every task comparison is made to see if due date is in the past.
-    If due date is today or before, red triangle is displayed next to the task name.
+    If due date is today or before, red triangle "Task Due!" is displayed next to the task name.
+- As management I want to be able to search through deparment tasks and see completed tasks too.
+    - all_tasks view has search function and it's list contains all department tasks both completed and uncompleted.

 ## Bugs & Fixes
 - All html files except base.html throw warning "Doctype must be declared first."